Science Communication

 This course aims to give a broad introduction to science communication.
 By completing the course you can expect to…

 This website is designed to help course participants get an overview of the course and the course slides (slides will be uploaded shortly after each session).
-Additionally, an FAQ forum is available on ADAM.
+Additionally, a FORUM is available on ADAM.

 Course grading